leje512/block-3-simon-says-mirror/README.md

 # Block 3 - Simon says

+A web application of the game "Simon Says" using a Arduino Robot as a two-player game.
+Live version from 2021: https://ancient-oasis-54418.herokuapp.com/
 Clone Project and install it on a server.
 Call index.html and enjoy!

 ## Git Commands